leta199/Linear-Regression/README.md

 - linearity - does the data show a strong linear trend
 - homoscedaicty - does the data have consatnt vraince acroos all ranges of our independent variable

-This was done using scatter plots to
+This was done using scatter plots to see overall trend of data.
+Decile 1 market capitalisation did not have a very strong positive correlation
+Decile 9 market capitalisation did  have a very strong positive correlation so I will use it in my modelling

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)